 Burlington-Ripens about a week or 10 days after Rubel.
 The plants grow slowly but eventually attain large size.
-Berries medium in size, of good color, and excellent flavor.
-The principal value of this variety, it is hoped, will be to lengthen the season.
-It has not been grown long enough for one to determine its real value.
+Berries are medium in size, of good color, and excellent flavor.
+It is hoped that this variety will be of value in lengthening the harvesting season.
+It has not been grown long enough to determine its true value, which at present is questionable.